penumbra-zone/penumbra/docs/guide/src/dev/devnet-quickstart.md

 cargo run --bin pcli -- -n 127.0.0.1 balance
 ```

-By default, `pd generate-testnet` uses the latest snapshot of the Discord's
+By default, `pd testnet generate` uses the latest snapshot of the Discord's
 faucet channel, so if you posted your address there more than a week or two ago,
 you should already have an allocation in your local devnet.